mgiannak/getdata/CodeBook.md

 #melted_data R dataset
-ActivityLabel
+##ActivityLabel
-.
-The activity during which the measures were taken, as defined in the 'activity_labels.txt' file of the original dataset.
+.The activity during which the measures were taken, as defined in the 'activity_labels.txt' file of the original dataset.
-..
-Possible Values : WALKING,WALKING_UPSTAIRS, WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING
+..Possible Values : WALKING,WALKING_UPSTAIRS, WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING

-Subject
+##Subject
 .
 The id of the subject wearing the sensors when the measures were taken.
 ..
 A number between 1 and 30

-Measure
+##Measure
 .
 A string identifiying the measure with following components separated with dots.
 .. 'frequency' or 'time': Fast Fourier Transform or time domain signals
 .. 'body' or 'gravity' : The initial acceleration signal was separated in 2 components using a low pass Butterworth filter